ampedandwired/rancher-reaper/README.md

 Rancher AWS Terminated Host Reaper
 ==================================

+> *Note*: This service is in its infancy and may still have bugs.
+> All care but no responsibility taken.
+> At worst it may delete all your Rancher hosts.

 # Overview
-This is a simple Docker service which automatically deletes hosts from [Rancher](http://rancher.com/) if they have been terminated in AWS.
+This is a Docker service which automatically deletes hosts from [Rancher](http://rancher.com/) if they have been terminated in AWS.

 If you have set up an autoscaled fleet of Cattle hosts which scale up and down automatically, you've probably noticed that Rancher does not automatically deactivate and delete the terminated hosts.